 - Studio and Artist Programs

 Our internships provide opportunities to engage diverse audiences, connect visitors and communities with art, assist with our vast offering of programs, and research objects in the collection.
+Furthermore, in order to best serve our current and future visitors we strive to maximize the diversity, equity, and inclusiveness of our organization.
+Therefore, we encourage candidates that represent and embody the diversity found within our community to apply.

 Applications are accepted for three internship terms: